kwsportracing/site/docs/dates.md

 [Credit Card Payment Link](https://buy.stripe.com/bIY28979WdaAcLK6or)

 **Pre-registration price applies when registering AND sending payment at least 1 week prior to the event.**
+**IF WE DO NOT RECEIVE YOUR PAYMENT 1 WEEK PRIOR TO EVENT, YOUR RESERVATION IS AUTOMATICALLY CANCELLED**